kluete/recover_itunes/README.md

 * cover art bitmap
 * modification/purchase date

-It will handle UTF-8 characters and also filter illegal POSIX filenames
+It will handle UTF-8 characters (including accents) and also filter illegal POSIX filenames

 ## Motivation